 V'al Hanissim is recited in each Amidah of Purim.
-One should not intentionally skip V'al Hanissim to recite Kedushah or Modim with the Minyan.

 If one forgot V'al Hanissim at the appropriate place in the Amidah, he may still recite it if he did not yet say Hashem's name at the end of that Brachah.
 After that point, he does not recite it.